arjun-rawal/arjun-rawal/README.md

 ### 🥇 Arjun Rawal 🥖
-_9th grader at Providence Day High School_
-  -Working on a personal portfolio, application for TutorLion, and an ai application
-  -Owner and Founder of TutorLion, a business that provides tutoring services taught by local high-schoolers.
-Check out tutor-lion.com for more info
+_11th grader at North Carolina School of Science and Mathematics_ -Websites and Apps using React
+  -Founder of TutorLion(tutor-lion.com)
   -I enjoy working on websites and apps using React and React Native
-  -arjunrawal.vercel.app in development
   -experimenting with three.js

 <p>